satriaksm/satriaksm/README.md

 ## 🚀 About Me

-I'm a **Full-Stack Developer**.
-My passion lies in building beautiful, functional, and scalable web applications from the ground up.
-I love the entire process, from brainstorming innovative ideas and implementing the best practices.
+As a passionate **Full-Stack Developer**, I specialize in transforming innovative ideas into beautiful, high-performing, and scalable web applications.
+I love diving into the complete development lifecycle—from the initial spark of an idea to deploying robust, best-practice-driven code.

-- 🔭 I’m currently building a website for new student orientation in my campus.
+- 🔭  I’m currently architecting and building the official orientation website for new students at my university.
-- 🌱 I’m currently diving deeper into **Golang**.
+- 🌱 I’m expanding my backend expertise by diving deep into **Go (Golang)**.
-- 👯 I’m looking to collaborate on open-source projects that leverage my personal skills.
+- 👯 I'm actively seeking to collaborate on impactful open-source projects.
+Have an idea?
+Let's talk!
 - 💬 Ask me about **Vue, Node.js, Laravel**.
 - 📫 How to reach me: Drop me a message on [LinkedIn](https://www.linkedin.com/in/satria-kusuma-mahardika-871359242/)!

----

 ## 💻 My Tech Stack